dbp/rivet-old/README.md

 `db` - connect to development database.

-`db:create` - Creates needed databases and database user (NOT FINISHED).
+`db:create` - Creates projname_devel and projname_test databases, and
+    projname_user user (the latter is only created if needed).
+If the user does not already exist, or isn't a superuser, commands are run via sudo to the postgres user, so you may be prompted for your password (depending on how you have sudo set up).

 `db:new` - create a new migration in the `migrations` directory, using
     the `migrate` utility (unreleased, on github at dbp/migrate)

-`db:migrate` - Runs migration against development database (NOT FINISHED).
+`db:migrate` - Runs migration against devel and test databases.
+The migrations
+    are run via the `migrate` utility (see `db:new`).

-`db:migrate:docker` - Runs migrations against development setup in docker (NOT FINISHED).
+`db:migrate:docker` - Runs migrations against devel/test databases in
+    docker development environment.